 (f) Definition of displaced person.
-(1) - (f) Definition of displaced person.
 (1) For purposes of this section, the term "displaced person" means a person (family, individual, business, nonprofit organization, or farm) that moves from real property, or moves personal property from real property permanently as a direct result of acquisition, rehabilitation, or demolition for supportive housing project assisted under this part.
-The term "displaced person" includes, but may not be limited to: - (i) A person that moves permanently from the real property after the property owner (or person in control of the site) issues a vacate notice or refuses to renew an expiring lease, if the move occurs on or after: - (A) The date that the recipient submits to HUD an application for assistance that is later approved and funded, if the recipient has control of the project site; or
+The term "displaced person" includes, but may not be limited to:

+(i) A present het means permanently. - (i) A person that moves permanently from the real property after the property owner (or person in control of the site) issues a vacate notice or refuses to renew an expiring lease, if the move occurs on or after: - (A) The date that the recipient submits to HUD an application for assistance that is later approved and funded, if the recipient has control of the project site; or (B) The date that the recipient ob- - (B) The date that the recipient obtains control of the project site, if such control is obtained after the submission of the application to HUD. - (ii) Any person, including a person who moves before the date described in paragraph (f)(1)(i) of this section, if the recipient or HUD determines that the displacement resulted directly from acquisition, rehabilitation, or demolition for the assisted project. - for the assisted project.

-- (B) The date that the recipient obtains control of the project site, if such control is obtained after the submission of the application to HUD. - (ii) Any person, including a person who moves before the date described in paragraph (f)(1)(i) of this section, if the recipient or HUD determines that the displacement resulted directly from acquisition, rehabilitation, or demolition for the assisted project. - (iii) A tenant-occupant of a dwelling unit who moves permanently from the building/complex on or after the date of the "initiation of negotiations" (see paragraph (g) of this section) if the move occurs before the tenant has been provided written notice offering him or her the opportunity to lease and occupy a suitable, decent, safe and sanitary dwelling in the same building/complex, under reasonable terms and conditions, upon completion of the project.
-Such reasonable terms and conditions must include a monthly rent and estimated average monthly utility costs that do not exceed the greater of: - (A) The tenant's monthly rent before the initiation of negotiations and estimated average utility costs, or - (B) 30 percent of gross household income.
-If the initial rent is at or near the maximum, there must be a reasonable basis for concluding at the time the project is initiated that future rent increases will be modest. - (iv) A tenant of a dwelling who is required to relocate temporarily, but does not return to the building/complex, if either: - (A) A tenant is not offered payment for all reasonable out-of-pocket expenses incurred in connection with the temporary relocation, or - (B) Other conditions of the temporary relocation are not reasonable. - (v) A tenant of a dwelling who moves from the building/complex permanently after he or she has been required to move to another unit in the same building/complex, if either: - (A) The tenant is not offered reimbursement for all reasonable out-of-pocket expenses incurred in connection with the move; or - (B) Other conditions of the move are not reasonable.
+(iii) A tenant-occupant of a dwelling unit who moves permanently from the building/complex on or after the date of the "initiation of negotiations" (see paragraph (g) of this section) if the move occurs before the tenant has been provided written notice offering him or her the opportunity to lease and occupy a suitable, decent, safe and sanitary dwelling in the same building/ complex, under reasonable terms and conditions, upon completion of the project.
+Such reasonable terms and conditions must include a monthly rent and estimated average monthly utility costs that do not exceed the greater of:

+- (A) The tenant's monthly rent before the initiation of negotiations and estimated average utility costs, or - (B) 30 percent of gross household income.
+If the initial rent is at or near the maximum, there must be a reasonable basis for concluding at the time the project is initiated that future rent increases will be modest. - (iv) A tenant of a dwelling who is required to relocate temporarily, but does not return to the building/complex, if either: - (A) A tenant is not offered payment for all reasonable out-of-pocket expenses incurred in connection with the temporary relocation, or - (B) Other conditions of the temporary relocation are not reasonable. - (v) A tenant of a dwelling who moves from the building/complex permanently after he or she has been required to move to another unit in the same building/complex, if either: - (A) The tenant is not offered reimbursement for all reasonable out-of-pocket expenses incurred in connection with the move; or - (B) Other conditions of the move are not reasonable. - (2) Notwithstanding the provisions of paragraph (f)(1) of this section, a person does not qualify as a "displaced person" (and is not eligible for relocation assistance under the URA or this section), if: - (i) The person has been evicted for serious or repeated violation of the terms and conditions of the lease or occupancy agreement, violation of applicable Federal, State, or local or tribal law, or other good cause, and HUD determines that the eviction was not undertaken for the purpose of evading the obligation to provide relocation assistance.